Using the Time Tool

 7. Click Apply to accept you change and to keep the Properties Browser open.

-Creating waypoints
+Creating the helicopter's route waypoints

 The helicopter will take off from the Coast Guard Base, fly north along the coast, and then turn towards the distress location.